what is shinrin yoku/forest bathing?

 book your fully guided forest bathing experience with tracey

-Option 1: create a custom event for your family or group
+Option 1: contact me to create a custom event for your family or group

 Option 2: join a regularly-scheduled group event*